Hello! I'm glad you're here.

 The Formative Years

-My swimming “career” came to an end in 9th grade when, at a Junior Olympics swim meet, my coach sternly reprimanded me for taking a competitor out for a carbo-loading pasta dinner the night before.
-The thought of not being able to have the freedom to fully be me — the me that wanted to befriend my competition — didn’t feel right.
+My swimming "career" wrapped up in 9th grade after a Junior Olympics meet when my coach scolded me for taking a competitor out for pasta the night before.
+The idea that I couldn't be fully myself—the one who wanted to befriend even my competition—just didn’t feel right.

 CHAPTER 2